-- identify ethical issues in documentary filmmaking.
+- Tips to identify ethical issues in documentary filmmaking.

-- review interview techniques and best practices.
+- Interview techniques and best practices.

-- learn techniques for achieving your aesthetic goals.
+- Methods for achieving your aesthetic goals.

-This course is ideal for:
+This course will:

 Course enrollment is approximately 50 participants per session, with a participant to advisor ratio of 12-to-1.
 To apply, you must be prepared to work with a documentary project you plan to produce and/or direct.

 Space is limited.
 Applications for this course are considered as they are received and applicants are accepted on a rolling basis until the course is full or the deadline has passed, whichever comes first.